takenet/deckard/README.md

 Deckard was born from an initiative to simplify and unify applications called Frontiers which were part of STILINGUE's orchestration system for data gathering.

-Several different implementations were made, but they proved to have several limitations such as:
+Several different implementations were made, but they proved to have limitations such as:
 - Debugging
 - Genericity
 - Scalability